Renovation, Repair and Painting Program: Do-It-Yourselfers

 Consider Hiring a Certified RRP Contractor

-When you think you may have lead paint, it may be best to hire a trained lead-safe certified RRP contractor.
+When you think you may have lead-based paint, it may be best to hire a trained lead-safe certified RRP contractor.
 These contractors have been trained in special methods to minimize dust and clean up thoroughly to reduce the chance of lead contamination.